 Drew has worked with many startups and Fortune 100 companies over the years as an entrepreneur, advisor and senior leader.
 He co-founded Bring Light, a web service to help nonprofits reach new donors and raise funds online, which was acquired by Rally.org.
 He was with Adobe Systems for 12 years serving in various senior management roles, including corporate product management.
 Earlier in his career he worked at Apple Computer, and its software subsidiary Claris Corporation (now Filemaker, Inc).
 He has taken many products from concept to completion, including the launch of Adobe’s first consumer digital imaging product, which became the number one selling product in its category and earned Drew the Software Publishers Association’s Codie Award.
 Drew was featured in the book “We Are the New Radicals: A Manifesto for Re-inventing Yourself and Saving the World,” by Julia Moulden.

-Rahul Singh is the Head of Mobile Sales at Pivotal Labs.
+Rahul Singh is a Sr Director, Software Engineering, at Pivotal Labs.
 Prior to Pivotal, Rahul led the Xtreme Labs go-to-market approach, marketing group and strategic alliances team.
 He brings more than 15 years of experience in the technology industry, from prior companies such as ATI and AMD.

 Rahul holds a degree in Computer Engineering from the University of Ottawa.

 As Vice President of Engineering of Pivotal Labs’ West Coast region, David Goudreau is responsible for engineering and client engagements in the San Francisco, Santa Monica and Palo Alto offices where Pivotal Labs works closely with local clients to deliver world-class web and mobile applications using highly disciplined agile development processes.